2022 Varaha Jayanti

 Enraged by his insult, Hiranyaksha went in the search of Lord Vishnu to defeat him and claim invincibility as bestowed to him by Lord Brahma.
 By the time he discovered Lord Vishnu, the protector of realms was reborn as Lord Varaha.
 This is the moment when it is believed that Hiranyaksha saw Lord Varaha balancing the earth on his tusks.
 Lord Varaha goes on to kill Hiranyaksha in a battle that ensues ending the reign of terror he had unleashed along with his brother.
 It is from this day, people started believing in Lord Vishnu’s third incarnation as a wild boar.
 They have since been worshipping Lord Varaha and observing fast on Varaha Jayanti to keep evil at bay and live a dharmic life in service of others.

 Famous temples where Varaha Jayanti is celebrated

-Another temple famous for the celebration of Varaha Jayanti is Bhu Varaha Swamy Temple which is located in Tirumala.
-On the eve of this festival, the idol of deity is worshipped with coconut water, milk, honey, butter, and ghee.
+An ancient temple in Mathura is dedicated to Lord Varaha where one of the biggest celebrations takes place on Varaha Jayanti.
+Another temple famous for the celebration of Varaha Jayanti is Bhu Varaha Swamy Temple located in Tirumala.
+On the eve of this festival, offerings are made to Lord Vishnu’s idol.
+The offerings include, coconut water, milk, honey, butter, and ghee.